Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for skew-normal scale mixture copulas

-where $Z_1\coloneqq V_1Y_1+V_1^-Y_3$, $Z_2\coloneqq V_2Y_2+V_2^-Y_3$, $V=(V_1,V_2,V_1^-,V_2^-,V_3)$ is as defined in Theorem~\ref{thm:MSN-tau-S}~(ii), and $(Y_1,Y_2,Y_3)$ are mutually independent half-normal random variables conditional on $V$. \end{corollary}
+where $Z_1\coloneqq V_1Y_1+V_1^-Y_3$, $Z_2\coloneqq V_2Y_2+V_2^-Y_3$, $V=(V_1,V_2,V_1^-,V_2^-,V_3)$ is as defined in Theorem~\ref{thm:MSN-tau-S}~(ii), and $Y_1,Y_2,Y_3$ are mutually independent half-normal random variables conditional on $V$. \end{corollary}

-In Corollary~\ref{cor:MSN-tau-S-Phi2}, the dimension of the normal cdf in the rank corrlation formulas is reduced from four or five (as in Theorem~\ref{thm:MSN-tau-S}) to only two, at a cost of a more intricate construction of mixing variables.
-Nevertheless, evaluating the expectations in \eqref{eq:MSN-tau-Phi2} and \eqref{eq:MSN-S-Phi2} is not difficult via QMC integration.

-Importantly, the alternative expressions of $\tau$ and $\rho_S$ in Corollary~\ref{cor:MSN-tau-S-Phi2} closely parallel those in Theorem~\ref{thm:MN-tau-S} for the other skew-elliptical copula class.
-In Remark~\ref{remark:MSN-mix-dist-2} below, we clarify the similarities and differences between the rank correlation formulas in Theorem~\ref{thm:MN-tau-S} and Corollary~\ref{cor:MSN-tau-S-Phi2}, and relate them to the common and unique properties of the rank correlations across different skew-elliptical models, as further discussed in Section~\ref{sec:msn-properties}.
+In Corollary~\ref{cor:MSN-tau-S-Phi2}, the dimension of the normal cdf in the rank correlation formulas is reduced from four or five (as in Theorem~\ref{thm:MSN-tau-S}) to only two, at a cost of a more intricate construction of mixing variables.
+Importantly, the alternative expressions of $\tau$ and $\rho_S$ in Corollary~\ref{cor:MSN-tau-S-Phi2} closely parallel those in Theorem~\ref{thm:MN-tau-S} for the other copula class.
+In the following remark, we clarify the similarities and differences between the rank correlation formulas in Theorem~\ref{thm:MN-tau-S} and Corollary~\ref{cor:MSN-tau-S-Phi2}, and relate them to the common and unique properties of the rank correlations across different models, as further discussed in Section~\ref{sec:msn-properties}.

-\begin{Remark} (i) Although the distributions of the mixing variables $Z$ and $(Z_1,Z_2)$ in Corollary~\ref{cor:MSN-tau-S-Phi2} are clearly different from those of $V$ and $(V_1,V_2)$ in Theorem~\ref{thm:MN-tau-S}, their marginal distributions are all symmetric about zero.
-As a result, Kendall's tau and Spearman's rho for both classes of skew-elliptical copulas are invariant under the sign change of the skewness vector, as shown in Proposition~\ref{prop:MN-tau-S-properties}~(ii) and will be shown in Proposition~\ref{prop:MSN-tau-S-properties}~(ii).
+\begin{remark} (i) Although the distributions of the mixing variables $Z$ and $(Z_1,Z_2)$ in Corollary~\ref{cor:MSN-tau-S-Phi2} are different from those of $V$ and $(V_1,V_2)$ in Theorem~\ref{thm:MN-tau-S}, their marginal distributions are all symmetric about zero.
+As a result, Kendall's tau and Spearman's rho for both classes of copulas are invariant under the sign change of the skewness vector, as shown in Proposition~\ref{prop:MN-tau-S-properties}~(ii) and will be shown in Proposition~\ref{prop:MSN-tau-S-properties}~(ii).